The Best Electronic Filing System For You

 Salvation finally arrived in the form of fast professional scanners that can feed in paper just as fast as printers can spit it out.
 These scanners, paired with the right software, can digitize paper back into an electronic format that is far more environmentally friendly.
 Additionally, the PDF file format has made document capture and document archival a safe proposition, even for organizations that need to maintain long-term archives of documents.

 You will notice, however, that this puzzle requires one more piece: a way to organize these digital archives.
-Enter the electronic filing system.
+Enter the electronic filing system, sometimes called document management software.
 These computerized filing systems provide electronic file management.
 In other words, they give us a simple way to store, organize, and retrieve digital files and digital documents.

 Unfortunately, there are hundreds, if not thousands, of computerized filing software solutions available, creating a maze of options and features that can be daunting.
 In this article, we'll point out the most important features and considerations when setting up your own digital filing system.